Xsolla offers strategic guidance for selling your game studio

 Join GamesBeat Summit 2021 this April 28-29.
 Register for a free or VIP pass today.

-Xsolla, which handles digital commerce for game companies, is offering a new service called Xsolla Exit Strategies that will help entrepreneurs sell their game studios or projects.
+Xsolla, which handles digital commerce for game companies, is offering a new service called Xsolla Exit Strategies that could help entrepreneurs sell their game studios or projects.
 And it exercised its own advice yesterday by buying analytics and data visualization firm Slemma.

-The new service will connect development studios with financial and transaction advisors, guiding them through the process of selling their game property or studio, from due diligence preparation to exiting.
-(Chris Hewish, president of Xsolla, is speaking on global publishing at our GamesBeat Summit 2021 event on April 28-29.)
+The new service will connect development studios with financial and transaction advisers, guiding them through the process of selling their game property or studio, from due diligence preparation to exiting.
+(Xsolla president Chris Hewish is speaking on global publishing at our GamesBeat Summit 2021 event on April 28 and April 29.)

 Xsolla handles hundreds of different payment systems around the world.
 And it works with more than 1,500 game companies and 2,000 games.
 While other payment companies focus on larger industries, Xsolla has thrived by focusing mainly on games.
 Last year it offered its Business Engine for game developers and publishers, in addition to its Transaction Engine.